usnews/brightspot-cms/prod-installation.md

 ## Maven

-If you do not already have Maven, [download](http://maven.apache.org/download.html) and install.
-On the command line type `mvn -v` to see your Maven Version number.
+OS X comes with Maven 3 built in.
+Run `mvn -version` to see your Maven Version number.
+If you do not have Maven, [download](http://maven.apache.org/download.html) and install.
+You will need to create your Brightspot project using Maven.

-You will need to create a Maven project in which you embed the CMS application.

 Run the following Archetype to create the project structure.